firman19/upwork-project-3/instantly/README.md

 ### 1. Download Leads from Zendesk
 - Reads all leads from Zendesk.
 - Categorizes leads based on defined criteria.
-- Saves leads in /data/leads/ directory, categorized into the following seven groups:
+- Saves leads in db table leads, categorized into the following seven groups:
     - edu_business
     - educator
     - invested_ad